LinkedIn Content Tips: Which Is Better, a Like, Share, or Comment?

 Example of a LinkedIn Share

 As you can see, liked and shared posts appear similar.
-But in the share, a comment is passed along with the post.
+However, in the share, a comment is passed along with the post.
 This allows the person sharing to @mention someone, such as in the example above, in which the author of the piece receives a shout-out.

 Sharing a post also lets you add your thoughts on the article that you're sharing, such as why someone should read the article, your general opinion on the piece, why you found it helpful, etc.